bhstoller/AgeTransform-VAE/README.md

 ### 1. Morph-2 Dataset
 <p align="justify">
-We utilized the Morph-2 dataset, consisting of around 55,000 labeled face images collected longitudinally from mugshots.
+We used the Morph-2 dataset, consisting of around 55,000 labeled face images collected longitudinally from mugshots.
 This dataset provided a rich source of data for training our model, including metadata such as age and gender as gathered by the government.
 </p>

 ### 2. Addressing Data Imbalance